PaddlePaddle/PaddleHub/modules/image/Image_editing/super_resolution/falsr_b/README_en.md

 - ### Module Introduction

-  - falsr_b is a lightweight super-resolution model based on `Accurate and Lightweight Super-Resolution with Neural Architecture Search`.
+  - Falsr_b is a lightweight super-resolution model based on "Accurate and Lightweight Super-Resolution with Neural Architecture Search".
 The model uses a multi-objective approach to deal with the over-segmentation problem, and uses an elastic search strategy based on a hybrid controller to improve the performance of the model.
 This model provides super resolution result with scale factor x2.

   - For more information, please refer to:[falsr_b](https://github.com/xiaomi-automl/FALSR)